Kirill Kaprizov: KHL career (2014–2020)

 Kaprizov made his Kontinental Hockey League (KHL) debut playing with his hometown club, Metallurg Novokuznetsk, during the 2014–15 KHL season, after being drafted first overall in the 2014 KHL Junior Draft.
 On 21 August 2015, Kaprizov was signed to a three-year contract extension to remain with Metallurg Novokuznetsk.

 On 2 May 2016, he was traded to Salavat Yulaev Ufa.
-He would play one season for Ufa, totaling 42 points in 49 games before being traded to CSKA Moscow in 2017 in exchange for monetary compensation.
+He played one season for Ufa, totaling 42 points in 49 games before being traded to CSKA Moscow in 2017 in exchange for monetary compensation.
 He played in the 2018 and 2019 Gagarin Cup finals, winning the latter.

 During his final season under contract with CSKA in 2019–20, Kaprizov set career-high marks with 33 goals (ranked 1 in the KHL), 29 assists, and 62 points (ranked 3 in the KHL) and tied his career best in games-played with 57.
 He registered his 100th career goal on 15 October 2019, becoming the youngest player in KHL history to do so, at 22 years, 172 days old.
 In the postseason, Kaprizov posted four points in CSKA's first-round series sweep against Torpedo Nizhny Novgorod before the KHL cancelled its season due to the COVID-19 pandemic.
 However, he and the rest of CSKA team were awarded the title of KHL champions based on regular standings.
 During his KHL career, Kaprizov was selected to five KHL All-Star Games in each year from 2016 to 2020.

 Minnesota Wild (2021–present)

-Kaprizov was drafted by the Minnesota Wild of the National Hockey League in the fifth round of the 2015 NHL Entry Draft, 135th overall.
+Kaprizov was drafted by the Minnesota Wild of the National Hockey League in the fifth round of the 2015 NHL entry draft, 135th overall.
 According to Wild owner Craig Leipold, the Wild's scouting department only became aware of Kaprizov when smog from the 2014 California wildfires delayed their flight home from a scouting trip in Russia.
 This allowed them to attend one of Kaprizov's games for Metallurg Novokuznetsk.
 Upon being drafted by the Wild, Kaprizov learned about Minnesota from his Novokuznetsk teammate and Minnesota native Ryan Stoa.
-He has credited Stoa with helping him to learn English to prepare for his career in the NHL.
+He has credited Stoa with helping him learn English to prepare for his NHL career.